How To Install Linux, Nginx, MariaDB, PHP (LEMP Stack) in RHEL 8

 We will now create a virtual host on Nginx server for the following details to test the PHP.

-Create a configuration file called web.itzgeek.local.conf under /etc/nginx/conf.d.
-Edit the configuration.
+Create a configuration file called web.itzgeek.local.conf under /etc/nginx/conf.d and edit it.

 vi /etc/nginx/conf.d/web.itzgeek.local.conf